pytorch/pytorch/docs/source/package.rst

 ``mock``
 """"""""
-If a module is ``mock``ed, it will not be packaged.
+If a module is ``mock``-ed, it will not be packaged.
 Instead a stub module will be packaged in its place.
 The stub module will allow you to retrieve objects from it (so that ``from my_mocked_module import foo`` will not error), but any use of that object will raise a ``NotImplementedError``.

 ``mock`` should be used for code that you “know” will not be needed in the loaded package, but you still want to available for use in non-packaged contents.